Enforcing Conservation Laws

 - Winning a precedent-setting case requiring the Bureau of Land Management to study two land use plans' impacts to wilderness values across 7.8 million acres of public lands in the Owyhee and Hart-Sheldon landscapes in southeast Oregon in 2010.

 - Winning court decisions, protective injunctions, and settlements preventing the Bureau of Land Management from converting more than 125 miles of primitive or naturally reclaimed routes into mechanically constructed roads on Steens Mountain in 2009, 2011, and again in 2015.

-- Protecting against livestock grazing projects that would destroy wilderness values in places like Steens Mountain in 2009 and 2011, Juniper Mountain in 2006 and 2007, Louse Canyon in the Owyhee Canyonlands in 2006, and Beaty Butte in 2006.
+- Protecting against livestock grazing projects that would destroy wilderness values and wildlife habitat in places like Steens Mountain in 2009 and 2011, Juniper Mountain in 2006 and 2007, Louse Canyon in the Owyhee Canyonlands in 2006, and Beaty Butte in 2006.

 - in the John Day River basin 2008-2012.